bcgsc/tigmint/README.md

 - Sort by BX tag using `samtools sort -tBX`.
 - Merge multiple BAM files using `samtools merge -tBX`.
 - When aligning long reads with Minimap2, use the `-y` option to include the barcode in the BX tag of the alignments.
 - When using long reads, the minimum spanning molecule thresholds (`span`) should be no greater than 1/4 of the sequence coverage.
+Setting the parameter `span=auto` allows the appropriate parameter to be selected automatically.
 - When using long reads, the edit distance threshold (`nm`) is automatically set to the cut length (`cut`) to compensate for the higher error rate and length.
 This parameter should be kept relatively high to include as many alignments as possible.

 # Using stLFR linked reads